Bachelors of Science in Civil Engineering, The University of the West Indies

 What advice would you give to a prospective student considering studying the same programme as you?

 Always be open to new opportunities, there are so many that come on this programme.
-Don’t.
 Immerse yourself in the programme.
 Also get ready to challenge who you think you are.
 It really has been a self-discovering journey for me.

-Also, do not be afraid to accept help or assistance.
+Do not be afraid to accept help or assistance.
 Pursuing this programme whilst working or having other personal and family commitments is challenging.
 I have drawn strength through the support of my immediate family and network.
 I have learned that it is okay to accept assistance.
 So, my advice is don’t be afraid to ask for or accept help.

 How did you find the online nature of the programme – how easy was it to bond with your cohort?